Bookshelves filled with books

 AUPresses Editorial, Production, and Design Committee.
 Guidelines for Submitting Illustrations.

 University of Chicago Press.
-Indexes: A Chapter from the Chicago Manual of Style, 17th ed.
-Chicago: University of Chicago Press, 2017.
+Indexes: A Chapter from the Chicago Manual of Style, 18th ed.
+University of Chicago Press, 2024.

 DIAGRAM Center, Image Description Guidelines.